smartshanghai/interviewphp/README.md

 Explain in no more than one page (A4) how you would design the classes and database of a private messaging system on a website.
 Feel free to include model diagrams.

-### 2: Time Tracking
+### 2: HTTP Requesting Command-line Tool

-Write a class that can:

-- Receive an array
-- Convert array to JSON
-- Output the JSON
-- Save it to a file
-- Read the JSON from the file
-- Output the JSON as a PHP array again
+Write a command-line PHP program that accepts one argument that should be a valid URL.
+The program should send a request to the given
+URL and parse the response and save some interesting information about the response as JSON in a text file.

+Feel free to use any helpful libraries from Composer to achieve the goal.